glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 ---

 You could need to **optimize the spending of your time** for **professional or personal activities**.
-I am going to explain what means for me the time, and how you can manage it.
-I have been inspired by my knowledge, experiences, readings, and listenings, but it is my personal version of the time management between math, physics, management, philosophy, and operational research.
-Without giving a lot of details, the time management is also linked to the **agile methodologies** that is one implementation, like **Scrum**, **Kanban** or **Pomodoro**.
+I am going to explain what means to me the time, and how you can manage it.
+I have been inspired by my knowledge, experiences, readings, and listenings, but it is my personal version of time management between math, physics, management, philosophy, and operational research.
+Without giving a lot of details, time management is also linked to the **agile methodologies** that are one implementation, like **Scrum**, **Kanban**, or **Pomodoro**.

 The **time management** is the science of the usage of time, a possible definition could be the process of planning and exercising conscious control of time spent on specific activities, especially **to increase effectiveness, efficiency,